With high-profile backers, EV startup Rivian goes public

 Rivian, the EV startup backed by Amazon and Ford, raised at least $10.5 billion in its public offering to help it ramp up production of its trucks, vans and SUVs.
 It’s the latest in what’s becoming a long line of companies trying to carve out some of Tesla’s dominant market share.

-The offering of 135 million shares was priced at $78 per share, according to The Wall Street Journal, giving Rivian a market value of $77 billion on a fully diluted basis.
-That compares to Honda’s $53 billion and Ford’s $80 billion.
+The offering of 135 million shares was priced at $78 per share, giving Rivian a market value of $77 billion on a fully diluted basis.
+That compares with Honda’s $53 billion and Ford’s $80 billion.

 Automakers big and small, new and old, are chasing Tesla, which has largely dominated the electric vehicle market for years, amassing a market value of more than $1 trillion along the way.
 So far this year, Tesla has sold around 627,300 vehicles.